panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-05-19-PMC/2021-05-19-PMC_Summary.md

 All meetings will take place at the usual time and there is no meeting planned for next week (27/05/2021).

-**6. WP leaders other updates**
+**6. WP leaders updates**

 **WP7 - Sustainability**: Ornela reported the cost collection advancing, a meeting with ELI and ESRF and a useful document about how the ESRF has approached the cost collection written by Rudolf, however the XFEL costs are still missing.
 Ornela also explained that the Business Models discussion has started, however the WP will focus on the cost first as there is a deliverable coming up.

 Ornela also reported that the EOSC Association has created a Working Group for Sustainability and she will co-coordinate with Rupert Lueck.
 She also said that two Research Infrastructures are represented among the four co-chairs and that she thinks that is positive as it may improve the chances of our concerns and needs be addressed.

-**WP - Staff and User Training**: Thomas reported a meeting about the Future of Jupyter and CPU resources for pan-learning.
+**WP8 - Staff and User Training**: Thomas reported a meeting about the Future of Jupyter and CPU resources for pan-learning.
 He also explained that WP8 has setup their onw GitHub and that work is ongoing for the document that supports MS8.4.

 **WP9 - Outreach and dissemination**: Nicoleta reported a publication about Jupyter notebooks: https://www.panosc.eu/news/new-publication-on-reproducible-science-with-jupyter-notebooks-released/ and reminded everone of the upcoming meetings, in particular the EOSC Symposium and the fact that the deadline for submitting abstracts is tomorrow.